-Bonds affect the U.S. economy by determining interest rates.
-This affects the amount of liquidity.
-This determines how easy or difficult it is to buy things on credit, take out loans for cars, houses or education, and expand businesses.
+Bonds affect the U.S. economy by determining interest rates, which affect the amount of liquidity and determines how easy or difficult it is to buy things on credit or take out loans for cars, houses, or education.
+They impact how easily businesses can expand.
 In other words, bonds affect everything in the economy.
 Here's how.

 For a variety of reasons, foreign governments purchase a large percentage of Treasury bonds.
-In effect, they are providing the U.S. government with a loan.
-This allows Congress to spend more, which stimulates the economy.
-It also increase the U.S. debt.
-The biggest owners of the U.S. debt are China, Japan, and the oil-exporting nations.
+In effect, they are providing the U.S. government with a loan, which allows Congress to spend more, which stimulates the economy and also increases the U.S. debt.
+The biggest owners of the U.S. debt are Japan, China, and the oil-exporting nations.
 The U.K. and Eurozone nations also hold a substantial amount of U.S. sovereign debt, as does Brazil.

 Treasury bonds also help the consumer.
-When there is a great demand for bonds, it lowers interest rates because.
-The U.S. government doesn’t have to offer as much to attract buyers.
-Treasury notes affect interest rates for other bonds.
-Investors in Treasurys are also interested in the safety of other bonds.
+When there is a great demand for bonds, interest rates will be lower, because the U.S. government doesn’t have to offer as much to attract buyers, which, in turn, affects interest rates for other bonds.
+Investors in Treasurys are also interested in the potential return on other bonds.
 If Treasury rates are too low, other bonds look like better investments.
 If Treasury rates rise, other bonds must also increase their rates to attract investors.

-Mortgages are riskier than many other types of bonds because they are the longest duration, usually 15 or 30 years.
-Therefore, investors generally compare them to long-term Treasuries, such as 10-year Treasury notes or 30-year Treasury bonds.
+Mortgages are riskier than many other types of bonds, because they have the longest durations, usually 15 years or 30 years.
+Therefore, investors generally compare them to long-term Treasurys, such as 10-year Treasury notes, 20-year bonds, or 30-year bonds.

 How to Use Bonds to Predict the Economy

-Bonds' powerful relationship to the economy means you can also use them for forecasting.
-That's because bond yields tell you what investors think the economy will do.
-Normally, the yields on long-term notes are higher, because investors require more return in exchange for tying up their money for a longer time.
-In this case, the yield curve slopes up when looked at from left to right.
+Bonds' powerful relationship to the economy means that you can also use them for forecasting.
+Bond yields tell you what investors think the economy will do.
+Normally, the yields on long-term notes are higher, because investors require more return in exchange for tying up their money for longer.
+In this case, the yield curve slopes upward when looked at from left to right.

 Could the Bond Market Collapse?

-But this volatility does not mean the market is on the verge of a collapse.
-There are six reason why the why the bond market won't crash.
-But the most important is a look at history.
-Since 1980, the bond market has only had three years with a negative return.
-In all three of those years, (1994, 1999, and 2013,) the stock market did very well.
-That makes sense, because bonds drop when the stock market rises.
-In none of those years did the bond market lose more than 3 percent.
-That wouldn't even register as a market correction in the stock market.
+But this volatility does not mean the market is on the verge of collapse.
+Many factors make a bond market crash unlikely.
+The biggest of these is history.
+Since 1980, the bond market has only had four years with a negative return, including 2018.
+In three of those four years (1994, 1999, and 2013), the stock market did very well.
+This performance is typical, because bonds drop when the stock market rises.
+Most of the drops in the bond market wouldn't even register as a market correction in the stock market.